 I understand the importance of improving infrastructure in the US, and will continue to work on this while making sure our investments are fiscally responsible.
 Our infrastructure provides jobs for thousands, provides for the efficient movement of goods that keeps our economy growing, and ensures the safety of countless lives.

-- Improving Funding for Our Nation’s Critical Freight Infrastructure: Introduced the Freight Infrastructure Reinvestment Act (FIRA), which directs the Secretary of Transportation to establish a National Freight Mobility Infrastructure Improvement Program that awards competitive grants to states and designated entities to fund projects to improve the efficiency and capacity of freight mobility in the United States.
+- Improving Funding for Our Nation’s Critical Freight Infrastructure: Introduced the Freight Infrastructure Reinvestment Act (FIRA) in the 115th Congress, which directs the Secretary of Transportation to establish a National Freight Mobility Infrastructure Improvement Program that awards competitive grants to states and designated entities to fund projects to improve the efficiency and capacity of freight mobility in the United States.
 FIRA will increase funding for freight infrastructure by creating a new National Freight Mobility Infrastructure Fund paid for through a one percent user fee on the shipment of freight cargo within the US.

 For more information on this issue, sign up to receive Congressman Smith’s email updates.

 Highline priority passes as part of National Defense Authorization Act

 Washington, D.C. – Today, Congressman Adam Smith introduced the Aviation Impacted Communities Act.
 As airline travel has increased, communities near airports across the country have been experiencing an increased and disproportionate share of noise and other environmental impacts stemming from commercial aviation.
 This has been the case even as many other areas have experienced reduced overall noise burdens.
 The concerns of residents of these increasingly impacted areas are not being adequately addressed.

 Washington D.C. – Congressman Adam Smith issued the following video statement in support of Net Neutrality.
 Below is the text of the statement, and the full video statement can be viewed HERE.